IPCCanada/RapidScanCompanionMaven/README.md

 # RapidScanCompanionMaven
-Maven package for adding Rapid Scan Companion to Android
+Maven Repository to install RapidScan library into Android